Inpatient vs outpatient rehab… What does each type of program mean? And how does it affect your recovery journey?

 - What does my physician suggest?

-The answers to these questions would help you pick the perfect treatment program for you.
+The answers to these questions would help you pick the perfect treatment program.

 Enlight treatment Center is one of the leading addiction treatment centers located in Ventura County.
-We offer a wide range of treatment options to accommodate our clients individual needs.
+We offer a wide range of treatment options to accommodate our client’s individual needs.
+Whether you are starting your recovery journey with drug detox, inpatient treatment or outpatient care, our team is here to help you every step of the way.
 Contact us today at Enlight Treatment Center; let us help you get sober and stay sober.